 What is the STAR

-The STAR technique will enable you to answer tough questions (not limited to job
+will enable you to answer tough work related questions (not limited to job

-interviews) in a subtle, compelling and powerful manner.
+interviews) in a subtly, compelling and powerful manner.

 hearing stories, facts are easier to remember if wrapped in a story, stories